utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### Spectral function parameters

-The following information explains how to add parameters to your custom functions depending on your use case.
+Use the following parameters in your custom functions depending on your use case.

 ```js
 function myCustomFunction(input, options, context) { ... }